Photosprouts Photography Workshops

 LIGHTING

-Lighting determines the look and vibe of the photos and you are 2 main styles to choose from:
+Lighting determines the look and vibe of the photos.

 1) Classical